LLMs as Workers in Human-Computational Algorithms? Replicating Crowdsourcing Pipelines with LLMs: Results and Reflection

 Such challenges also have an impact on the practical applications of LLMs.
-In the ongoing discussions regarding whether LLMs can faithfully simulate humans, researchers have begun investigating the feasibility of using LLMs as pilot study users for efficiently refining study instructions and designs~\cite{hamalainen2023evaluating}.
-Indeed, this direction is valuable --- Just like in \autoref{fig:prompt_variance}, both humans and LLMs need ``prompting'' to complete tasks.
-Nevertheless, our findings indicate that such a transition may not be straightforward: On the one hand, since LLMs only respond to textual instructions, an important post-processing step might be required to map LLM instructions into multi-modal constraints for humans.
+In the ongoing discussions regarding whether LLMs can faithfully simulate humans, researchers are exploring LLMs as preliminary test subjects to refine study instructions and designs~\cite{hamalainen2023evaluating}.
+Indeed, this direction is valuable---Just like in Figure~\ref{fig:prompt_variance}, both humans and LLMs need ``prompting'' to complete tasks.
+Nevertheless, our findings indicate that such a transition may not be straightforward: Since LLMs only respond to textual instructions, an important post-processing step might be required to map LLM instructions into multi-modal constraints for humans.
 For example, instruction ``extract exact sentences'' might need to be mapped to an interface design that involves selecting specific phrases, and ``paraphrase the main idea'' would require disabling copy-pasting from the text to discourage direct repetition and encourage users to provide their own input.
-On one other hand, as mentioned in Section~\ref{subsec:repl_effective}, LLMs and humans may respond differently to the same instructions.
-This discrepancy makes LLMs unreliable even for simulating human responses to tasks based solely on instructions.
+On one other hand, as mentioned before, LLMs and humans may respond differently to the same instructions, making them unreliable for precisely mimicking human reactions.
 We suspect LLMs can be useful for helping study designers reflect on their \emph{high-level requirements} (e.g., determining what types of human responses to collect), but the literal instruction has to be redesigned.
-Exploring which parts of the user study design can be prototyped using LLMs seems to be an interesting future direction.
+Exploring which parts of the user study design can be prototyped using LLMs could be valuable.